 From 2018, homeowners in Wales and Scotland have seen stamp duty replaced by their own Land Transaction Tax that works in a similar way.
-Read our stamp duty guide for the full details on how much tax you pay across the UK.
+Use our stamp duty calculator to work out how much stamp duty you’ll need to pay when buying a house, flat, land, or building in the UK.

 Mortgage fees generally mean a product arrangement fee and a booking fee.
 From 2016, lenders must include extra fees like redemption fees and valuation fees as part of the annual interest calculation.
 You will often see this referred to as “the overall cost for comparison”.

 When you arrange a mortgage with a lender, all mortgage product costs should be shown in a key facts illustration.

 A booking fee is a charge for applying for a mortgage deal and is usually payable when you apply for a mortgage whether you’re accepted or not.
 It can sometimes be included as part of the arrangement fee and is also known as a reservation fee.
 The cost is usually from £75 to £250.